-During 2014, estimates of capital investments in the Value Creation Plan were revised to be approximately \$710.0 million in aggregate between 2010 and 2015.
-This estimate included \$620.0 million supporting the Company's prepared meats network and \$90.0 million to implement SAP, both of which were substantially complete as of December 31, 2015 and in line with estimates.
+The total capital investments in the Value Creation Plan included over \$600 million supporting the Company's prepared meats network.
+Furthermore, approximately \$90.0 million was expended to implement SAP for the entire company.
+Both of these were substantially complete as of December 31, 2016 and in line with estimates.

-Included in this investment is the new 400,000 square foot scale plant in Hamilton, Ontario, that is focused on production of wieners and deli meats and is now fully operational.
-The transfer of production and closure of legacy plants is now complete.
-In 2016, the Company expects to continue to work on the elimination of ramp-up inefficiencies.
+Included in this investment is the new 400,000 square foot fully operational scale plant in Hamilton, Ontario that is focused on production of wieners and deli meats.
+The transfer of production and closure of legacy plants was completed in 2015.
+During 2016, the Company continued to eliminate ramp-up inefficiencies.
 Also included in this investment are expansions and upgrades of three other existing facilities in Saskatoon, Saskatchewan; Winnipeg, Manitoba; and, Brampton, Ontario.
 The Saskatoon facility specializes in production of cooked smoked sausages and meat snacks; the Winnipeg plant consolidates value-added ham and bacon processing; and the Brampton location focuses on the production of boxed meats and fresh and frozen sausages.
 The Company's plant in Kitchener, Ontario closed in February 2015 and the last remaining legacy plant in Toronto, Ontario closed in April 2015.
-The Company's legacy plants in Hamilton, Ontario, Toronto, Ontario and Moncton, New Brunswick and a small facility in Winnipeg, Manitoba were closed by the end of 2014 and the plant in North Battleford, Saskatchewan was closed in early 2013 as production was consolidated into the three expanded plants and the new facility in Hamilton, Ontario.
+The Company's legacy plants in Hamilton, Ontario, Toronto, Ontario and Moncton, New Brunswick and a small facility in Winnipeg, Manitoba were closed by the end of 2014 as production was consolidated into the three expanded plants and the new facility in Hamilton, Ontario.
 These changes have increased the Company's operating efficiencies and lowered costs.

 The Company also simplified its distribution network by consolidating five Company-owned and numerous third-party distribution centres into two facilities.
-The facility in Guelph, Ontario to service eastern Canada was commissioned in mid-June 2013 and was fully functional by the end of 2014.
-The Burlington, Ontario and Kitchener, Ontario distribution centres were closed in 2013; and, the Moncton, New Brunswick distribution centre closed at the end of February, 2014.
+The facility in Guelph, Ontario to service eastern Canada was fully functional by the end of 2014.
+The Moncton, New Brunswick distribution centre closed at the end of February, 2014.
 An existing facility in Saskatoon, Saskatchewan now serves as the western Canadian distribution hub.

 The Company's strategy for pork production is to supply pork for the Company's prepared meats operations.
-In 2015, the Brandon, Manitoba and Lethbridge, Alberta plants processed an aggregate of approximately 73,300 hogs per week, down from the 74,500 hogs per week processed in 2014 and the 80,400 hogs per week processed in 2013.
+In 2016, the Brandon, Manitoba and Lethbridge, Alberta plants processed an aggregate of approximately 74,800 hogs per week, up from the 73,300 hogs per week processed in 2015 and 74,500 hogs per week processed in 2014.